 the molecule that carries the information from the deoxyribonucleic acid (DNA) genetic code to the parts of the cell that make proteins.
 See also deoxyribonucleic acid, ribonucleic acid.

 happening at different times.
 Compare to synchronous.

-the spread of cancer cells to one or more sites elsewhere in the body, often by way of the lymph system or bloodstream.
+to spread to one or more sites elsewhere in the body, often by way of the lymph system or bloodstream.
 See also lymph system, metastasis.

-a way to describe cancer that has spread from the primary site (where it started) to other structures or organs, nearby or far away (distant).
+a way to describe cancer that has spread from the primary site (where it started) to other structures or organs.
 See also metastasis, primary site.

 also written as m.
 A metric measure of length.
 It takes about 39.37 inches (or 100 centimeters) to equal 1 meter.
 See also centimeter, millimeter.